CKEditor AI on Your Premises

 NEW Footnotes and endnotes

-Just like other converters, Import from Word now supports transforming footnotes and endnotes to HTML footnotes.
+Just like other converters, Import from Word now supports converting footnotes and endnotes from Word to HTML footnotes.

-Since CKEditor 5 supports endnotes only, Word footnotes are automatically transformed into endnotes during import.
+Since CKEditor 5 supports endnotes only, Word footnotes are automatically converted into endnotes during import, ensuring that references and citations remain intact between Word and CKEditor.

 Common Improvements